amroibrahim/DOOMFire/README.md

 The answer is Probability!
 The code want to give the probability 1/3 to go and look and the below line.

-If we have 0 to 2 as random number in binary (00, 01, 10), you can notice that 1 in the least significant bit is accruing 1/3 time.
+If we have 0 to 2 as random number in binary (00, 01, 10), you can notice that 1 in the least significant bit is accruing 1/3 times.
 The ``` rand & 1 ``` is to mask it out.